 As you walk down from your cabin towards the lakeside restaurant for breakfast, you’ll see the early morning sun and appreciate why Guatemala is called the land of eternal spring; fresh early morning temperatures, hot days and cool nights—great for adventures!

-Setting out along the rugged northern shores of the lake in kayaks before hiking back through the beautiful small Mayan villages of San Marcos, Tzununa, El Jaibalito and Santa Cruz La Laguna, today is about experiencing Guatemala’s unique culture up close whilst learning about agriculture and its economic and cultural importance to the locals.
+Setting out along the rugged northern shores of the lake, we’ll be hiking through the beautiful small Mayan villages of San Marcos, Tzununa, El Jaibalito and Santa Cruz La Laguna, today is about experiencing Guatemala’s unique culture up close whilst learning about agriculture and its economic and cultural importance to the locals.

-After one last lakeside breakfast, you’ll be head back to Antigua today where you’ll have the time in the afternoon to visit your favorite coffee shop before we head out in the evening for our farewell dinner.
+After one last lakeside breakfast and the option to do some early morning kayaking, you’ll be head back to Antigua today where you’ll have the time in the afternoon to visit your favourite coffee shop before we head out in the evening for our farewell dinner.

 This adventure comes to an end today but the experiences you’ve had will make you ask yourself when the next adventure begins.